Published on

 Undoubtedly, acquiring a good keyboard is an investment that pays off in the long run.
 The choice of keyboard depends on your preference for key feedback.
 Laptop keyboards, also known as touch keyboards, provide minimal feedback when pressing keys.
 Apple Mac keyboards are some of the best touch keyboards.
 However, extended use can lead to finger fatigue due to their short key travel.

 Another option, which I personally recommend, is a mechanical keyboard.
 These keyboards offer customisation options once you familiarize yourself with different switch types.
 For beginners, I suggest Keychron keyboards, which are specifically designed for typists and programmers.
-If budget allows, the Keychron K8 Pro is an excellent choice, while the Keychron K2 V2 is a more affordable alternative.
+If budget allows, the Keychron Q1 Pro or Q3 Pro are excellent choices, featuring wireless connectivity and premium build quality.
+For a more budget-friendly option, the Keychron K2 Pro offers great value.
 The tactile feedback and easy-to-press keys of mechanical keyboards help alleviate finger fatigue and reduce typing errors.

 Tip 2: Maintain proper posture